ch4mpy/spring-addons/samples/tutorials/README.md

 - stateless session management
 - forced HTTPS if SSL enabled

-Going through this tutorial will help you understand what is auto-configured by `spring-addons-webmvc-jwt-resource-server` or `spring-addons-webflux-jwt-resource-server`.
+Going through this tutorial will help you understand what is auto-configured by `spring-addons-*-resource-server`.

 ### [`resource-server_with_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_oauthentication)
 Same features as preceding with